igniteflow/django-portfolio/README.rst

 models to provide functionality for:

-1. Contact form
+- Contact form
-2. Blog
+- Blog.
+Supports RST -> HTML conversion
-3. Projects (which have images)
+- Projects, which can optionally have images

 Installation
 ------------